 Make yourself a little bit happier—every year

-When it comes to money, research has shown that increases in happiness are linked to continuous upward spending for your lifestyle, not merely achieving a certain level of wealth.
+When it comes to money, research has shown that increases in happiness are linked to continuous upward changes in your lifestyle, not merely achieving a certain level of wealth.
 If your spend rate has been $150,000 per year for the past five years, you may end up less happy than someone who has been increasing their spend (and income) every year for the last five years to get to $150,000.

 By contrast, when you rapidly spend down a bonus, gift, or windfall, you go from being flush to feeling broke—and deprived.
 That often happens to lottery winners who go broke after a few years.
 They hiked their spending to a level that was unsustainable, rather than doling out their winnings year by year, and when they have to go back to their old lifestyle, it feels lousy.